Ebola: Latest MSF Updates

 The Ebola virus is made up of five species: Bundibugyo, Ivory Coast, Reston, Sudan, and Zaire, named after their places of origin.
 Four of these five have caused disease in humans.
 While the Reston virus can infect humans, no illnesses or deaths have been reported.

-MSF has treated hundreds of people affected by Ebola in Uganda, Republic of Congo, the Democratic Republic of Congo (DRC), Sudan, Gabon and Guinea.
-In 2007, MSF entirely contained an epidemic of Ebola in Uganda.
+MSF has treated hundreds of people affected by Ebola in Uganda, Republic of Congo, the Democratic Republic of Congo (DRC), Sudan, Gabon, and Guinea.
+In 2014, MSF admitted 7,400 people into Ebola management centers.